 ‘I can see her!’ one of them shouted, waving his arm.
 ‘Just there.
 Up ahead.’

-Carmella had told herself she wouldn’t cry at the end but against her will, the tears began to flow—tears of frustration and rage and sadness.
+Carmella had told herself she wouldn’t cry at the end, but against her will the tears began to flow—tears of frustration and rage and sadness.
 They had murdered her alpha—her mate and best friend.
-She winced, and the tears gushed—and her child.
+She winced—and her child.

 She sagged to the ground, face in the dirt.
 What did she have to live for?

 A gust of wind blew through her hair.
 She looked up in surprise, nose lifted to the air.
 Hope flared in her heart.
 She couldn’t believe it.
 There was another Diablon—an alpha, and he was close.
 She could smell it.

 She looked behind her again.
 They were so close now she could smell their sweat, hear them grunt and curse as they struggled.
 She locked eyes with the man in front and saw his determination, his hate, his greed.

 Carmella drove herself to her feet and pounded the earth.
 Up ahead was a rock face composed of dips and cracks and bulges—plenty of handholds.
 She jumped, gripped onto an outjutting rock and heaved herself up with a grunt.

 She was an excellent climber, but it proved useless when an arrow whizzed close to her ear and chipped into the rock beside her.
 She froze, heart thundering in her chest.